DavidPickles/oidc-lab/README.md

 - Not every OP provides a discovery document.
 For those servers which don't, continue to use IDP_BASE_URL with TOKEN_PATH and AUTHORIZE_PATH.
 - ISSUER and IDP_BASE_URL are exclusive.
 If you specify both you'll get an error.
 - If you use IDP_BASE_URL:
-  - You must specify TOKEN_PATH and AUTHORIZE_PATH
+  - You must specify TOKEN_PATH (and AUTHORIZE_PATH if mode is oidc)
   - Token verification and potentially other features which rely on the discovery document won't be available.

-Parameter | Opt/Req | Meaning
+Parameter | Opt/Req| Meaning
 --|--|--
+MODE | Required | oidc or m2m
-CLIENT_ID | Required | A client id registered on the OP CLIENT_SECRET | Required if the registered client is confidential | The corresponding client secret ISSUER | Required if no IDP_BASE_URL | The domain of the OIDC discovery document IDP_BASE_URL | Required if no ISSUER | Base URL of the OP AUTHORIZE_PATH | Required if IDP_BASE_URL | The path of authorization endpoint of the OP TOKEN_PATH | Required if IDP_BASE_URL | The path of the token endpoint of the OP SCOPE | Required | Scope parameter to the authorization request.
+CLIENT_ID | Required | A client id registered on the OP CLIENT_SECRET | Required if the registered client is confidential | The corresponding client secret ISSUER | Required if no IDP_BASE_URL | The domain of the OIDC discovery document IDP_BASE_URL | Required if no ISSUER | Base URL of the OP AUTHORIZE_PATH | Required if IDP_BASE_URL and MODE is oidc| The path of authorization endpoint of the OP TOKEN_PATH | Required if IDP_BASE_URL | The path of the token endpoint of the OP SCOPE | Required | Scope parameter to the authorization request.
-APP_TITLE | Required | Title that will appear on the OIDC-Lab home page.
+APP_TITLE | Optional | Title that will appear on the OIDC mode home page.
-SPIEL | Required | A description that will appear on the OIDC-Lab home page.
+SPIEL | Optional | A description that will appear on the OIDC mode home page.
-API_ENDPOINT-\<n> | Optional | API Endpoints that will be called by OIDC-Lab with the access token as a bearer token.
+API_ENDPOINT-\<n> | Optional | API Endpoints that will be called with with the access token as a bearer token.
 Values of n can be 1-9.
 BASE_URL | Required | The URL under which OIDC-Lab will run, CALL_BACK_PATH | Optional | By default the redirect_uri (OIDC callback) is `BASE_URL/oauth-callback`, but this parameter can be used to override it.
 COOKIE_SECRET | Required | Used for encrypting local session cookies.